Kevin Molino: Minnesota United

 On 26 January 2017 it was announced that Molino would rejoin former coach Adrian Heath at Minnesota United FC after Minnesota paid Orlando City $650,000 in allocation money for the player.
 The transfer fee paid was reportedly tied for the largest exchange in league history.
 On 10 March 2018, during the second game of Minnesota United FC's season, Molino tore his left ACL in a match against Orlando City FC after scoring two goals in the first game of the season.

 Following Minnesota's 2020 season, Molino's contract expired.
 On 16 December 2020, Molino announced that he would not be rejoining Minnesota United.

 Columbus Crew

 On 7 January 2021, Columbus Crew announced the signing of Molino for the 2021 Major League Soccer season.

 On 26 August 2021, it was announced that Molino had torn his right ACL, his second ACL tear in his right knee and third total in his MLS career.

+Defence Force

+In October 2024, Molino signed with, and was named captain of TT Pro League club Defence Force.
+He scored a hat-trick in a match versus AC Port of Spain, and in the following match scored a second hat-trick, this time versus Morvant Caledonia United.

 International career

 Molino has represented Trinidad and Tobago at international level.
 He was named in Trinidad's 2010 Caribbean Cup squad, and made his international debut versus Guyana on 4 November 2010.
+He announced his retirement from international duty on 1 September 2023, but returned to play in late 2024 in the team's 2–2 tie versus Cuba in the 2024–25 CONCACAF Nations League.